Bradford Culture

 Rooted in the heart of Bradford, this female-only event offers a nurturing environment where words weave connection, confidence, and community.

 Founded by local poet and spoken word artist Sharena Lee Satti, Sisterverse is more than just an open mic – it’s a vibrant network of expression, healing, and sisterhood.
-The event is proudly supported by Bradford Libraries, championing literature, creativity, and inclusive cultural spaces across the city.
+The event was proudly supported by Bradford Libraries, championing literature, creativity, and inclusive cultural spaces across the city.

 Credits